Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

  For example, a flowchart condition like **height > 6.5?** when classifying fruit is analogous to **longitude > 6.5?** in a spatial dataset.
 This illustrates how decision trees split data using feature-based thresholds, such as coordinates.

+ By repeating this procedure, we can make even more complex decision boundaries.

 ## Key Concepts